elsiklab/gccontent/README.md

     }

-Note: if you use SequenceChunks for the store class, then make the regular sequence track have "label": "refseqs"
+Note: if you use SequenceChunks for the store class, then make the regular sequence track (i.e. not the GCContent one) have "label": "refseqs"

     {
        "key" : "Reference sequence",